 Under the Company's oil sales contracts, the Company sells oil production at the point of delivery and collects an agreed upon index price, net of pricing differentials.
-The Company recognizes revenue when control transfers to the purchaser at the point of delivery at the net price received.
+The Company recognizes revenue at the net price received when control transfers to the purchaser at the point of delivery and it is probable the Company will collect the consideration it is entitled to receive

-Natural gas sales
+Natural gas and NGL sales

 Under the Company's natural gas sales processing contracts for our Central Basin Platform properties, Delaware Basin properties and part of our Northwest Shelf assets, the Company delivers unprocessed natural gas to a midstream processing entity at the wellhead.
-The midstream processing entity obtains control of the natural gas at the wellhead.
-The midstream processing entity gathers and processes the natural gas and remits proceeds to the Company for the resulting sale of natural gas.
-Under these processing agreements, the Company recognizes revenue when control transfers to the purchaser at the point of delivery.
+The midstream processing entity obtains control of the natural gas and NGLs (natural gas liquids) at the wellhead.
+The midstream processing entity gathers and processes the natural gas and NGLs and remits proceeds to the Company for the resulting sale of natural gas and NGLs.
+Under these processing agreements, the Company recognizes revenue when control transfers to the purchaser at the point of delivery and it is probable the Company will collect the consideration it is entitled to receive.
 As such, the Company accounts for any fees and deductions as a reduction of the transaction price.

-Under the Company natural gas sales processing contracts for the bulk of our Northwest Shelf assets, the Company delivers unprocessed natural gas to a midstream processing entity at the wellhead.
-However, the Company maintains ownership of the gas through processing and receives proceeds from the marketing of the resulting products.
-Under this processing agreement, the Company recognizes the fees associated with the processing as an expense rather than netting these costs against revenue.
+Until April 30, 2022, under the Company's natural gas sales processing contracts for the bulk of our Northwest Shelf assets, the Company delivered unprocessed natural gas to a midstream processing entity at the wellhead.
+However, the Company maintained ownership of the gas through processing and received proceeds from the marketing of the resulting products.
+Under this processing agreement, the Company recognized the fees associated with the processing as an expense rather than netting these costs against Oil and Natural Gas Revenues in the Statements of Operations.
+Beginning May 1, 2022, these contracts were combined into one contract, and it was modified so that the Company no longer maintained ownership of the gas through processing.
+Accordingly, the Company from that point on accounts for any such fees and deductions as a reduction of the transaction price.